demetr25/demetr25/README.md

 <b>Continuous Learning:</b> I'm committed to staying updated with the latest technologies.
 I believe in the importance of continuous learning to keep up with the ever-evolving tech landscape.

 <b>Communication:</b> Effective communication is key in any development team.
 I prioritize clear and open communication to ensure successful collaboration.
+Also I'm generally talkative person and I hope it will be easy for me and other people to get along with each other.

 ---